Pylons/pyramid_jinja2/docs/index.rst

 Internalization (i18n)
 ----------------------

-When :term:`pyramid_jinja2` is included in a Pyramid application, :ref:`jinja2.ext.i18n <jinja2:i18n-extension>` is automatically activated.
+When :term:`pyramid_jinja2` is included in a Pyramid application, either :ref:`jinja2.ext.i18n <jinja2:i18n-extension>` or the extension configured by ``jinja2.i18n_extension`` is automatically activated.

 Be sure to configure ``jinja2.i18n.domain`` according to ``setup.cfg`` domain settings.
 By default, ``jinja2.i18n.domain`` is set to the name of the